-A building or portion of a building designed for a single household with cooking, eating, sleeping, and living facilities.
+A building or portion of a building designed for a single household with cooking, eating, sleeping, and living facilities that include connection to City water and sewer services.

 Easement.

 Authorization by a property owner for another to use, or restriction on the right of the owner to use, all or a portion of the owner's property for a specified purpose.